um-grex/grex-docs/content/english/connecting/data-transfer.md

 linkTitle: "Data transfer"
 title: "Transferring data"
 description: "Everything you need to know about transferring data."
+banner: true
+bannerContent: "GUI SCP/SFTP clients may need to be updated to their latest versions to work with the Duo MFA on Grex"
 #categories: []
 #tags: ["Configuration"]
 ---